Multi-Factor Authentication (MFA)

 How do I get started?

-To help ensure your Microsoft account and data remain secure, please install the Microsoft Authenticator app and set up MFA on your user account as soon as possible by following our MFA guide
+To help ensure your account and data remain secure, please install the Microsoft Authenticator app and set up MFA on your accounts as soon as possible by following the guidance below.

-MFA is quick and easy for most people to set up.
-By enrolling now, you will avoid having to do this at an inconvenient time when prompted for MFA.
+Please note: By enrolling now, you will avoid having to do this at an inconvenient time if prompted for MFA.